 City of Pittsburgh

-Students who live two miles or more away from the school and who are residents of the City are eligible for a bus pass.
-They are distributed to students the last day of the calendar month.
+Students who live two miles or more away from the school and who are residents of the City are eligible for a ConnectCard.
+They are distributed to students the first week of school and reloaded every month by Port Authority's Business Web Portal.
+If the card is lost or stolen, the student must report it to the School Office at Oakland Catholic.
+Replacement cost is $5.00 and takes up to two weeks to be replaced by Port Authority.

 School district provides a bus pass or a school bus for students.
 Parents must notify the district if transportation is needed and they will contact you.